What Is The Abraham Festival?

 It is an interfaith group that believes in acceptance reaching far beyond mere tolerance.

 - The Abraham Festival emerged from a sentiment of CELEBRATION of our common heritage and spiritual cousinship.
 It was NOT founded from distressing circumstances, unlike many groups that came together after events such as 911.
-Please read our story below ( or in the About page as the case maybe)
+Please read our story by clicking here.

 - The Abraham Festival had its roots in the desire of three WOMEN – a Muslim, a Jew and a Christian – from a small city in Canada to celebrate our heritage through our common ancestor Abraham.